Creating a pipeline for tomorrow’s leaders in sustainable agriculture

 These grants are not open to the public.
 They are only available for recipients of open Research and Education Grants who are interested providing a young scholar the opportunity to conduct sustainable agriculture research.

 The Southern Region includes: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, Puerto Rico and the U.S. Virgin Islands.

 A James Harrison Hill, Sr. Young Scholar Enhancement project includes an experiential learning component that emphasizes either research and/or Extension and immerses the Young Scholar in STEM and social sciences activities.
 It is intended to heighten the Young Scholars’ interest in these fields of study related to sustainable agriculture.
 YES project proposals can vary widely in discipline exposure, laboratory or field experiences, student acceptance standards, expected student outcomes and internship duration.
 Each student prepares a poster presentation detailing their research experience.

-To date, 32 high school or undergraduate college students have participated in the James Harrison Hill, Sr. Young Scholar Enhancement Grant program.
-The award has totaled $125,662.
+As of 2021, 35 high school or undergraduate college students have participated in the James Harrison Hill, Sr. Young Scholar Enhancement Grant program.
+The award has totaled $137,501.
 Several students have gone on to continue their research careers, winning awards and poster competitions for their efforts at conferences across the country.